 “Avoid garbage in, garbage out.
 Pay attention to data quality to ensure a reliable quote from your logistics provider and to make the implementation a lot easier.”

 5. Include non-documented processes

-Over the years, your supply chain organisation has developed knowledge that is not necessarily stored in systems or process documentation.
+Over the years, your supply chain organization has developed knowledge that is not necessarily stored in systems or process documentation.
 Not capturing customer-specific stacking patterns or non-documented special packaging requirements, for example, can lead to serious service issues during outsourcing implementation.

 “If it’s not on paper, that does not mean it doesn’t exist.
 Take into account all crucial, non-documented process knowledge from employees at all levels of your supply chain.”

 6. Don’t let the exception become the rule